krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/CreatingOutlookApp.md

    >
    > **Scopes NOT Required (and should be removed):**
    > - `Mail.ReadWrite` (Application permission type) - Only needed for app-only authentication
-   > - `User.Read` - Not required for mail operations
    >
    > **Why This Matters:**
    > Without the correct delegated scopes (`Mail.Send.Shared`, `Mail.ReadWrite.Shared`, `MailboxSettings.ReadWrite`, and `openid`), only Global Administrators will be able to log in successfully.
 Standard users will encounter authentication failures when attempting to use the extension.
    >
    > **Action Required:**
-   > 1. Add all four required scopes listed above if not already present
+   > 1. Add all seven required scopes listed above if not already present
    > 2. Remove `Mail.ReadWrite` (Application) permission if present
-   > 3. Remove `User.Read` permission if not needed for other purposes
-   > 4. Grant admin consent after making these changes
+   > 3. Grant admin consent after making these changes

 4. **Grant Admin Consent**
     - After adding permissions, click **Grant admin consent for [Your Organization]**